Brian Ferentz: Accusation of racial bias

 During the 2020 racial unrest in the United States, triggered by the murder of George Floyd by police, Black former Iowa football players called for changes within the program.
 Former Iowa offensive lineman James Daniels tweeted "If the team collectively decides to kneel, this will bring about a cultural change for both Iowa football and the state of Iowa which I believe is long overdue!!!"
 Two days later, Daniels followed up with a second tweet asserting “there are too many racial disparities in the Iowa football program.
 Black players have been treated unfairly for far too long.”
 Several other Iowa players added to Daniels' claims, citing Strength and Conditioning coach Chris Doyle and Brian Ferentz as two of the leading causes of racial disparities in Iowa football.
 Former Iowa defensive lineman Jaleel Johnson wrote on Twitter "Coach Doyle is the problem in that building.
 And so is Brian Ferentz.... things won't progress until those two fix themselves.
 They know they're a problem."
 An external review from the law firm Husch Blackwell corroborated the players' complaints of racial bias in the Iowa football program.
 Doyle was placed on administrative leave and later terminated.
 Brian Ferentz continued his role for Iowa football without suspension, leave, or fine.

-In October of 2020, eight Black former Iowa football players filed a federal discrimation lawsuit against the University, seeking $20 million in compensation and for athletics director Barta, head coach Kirk Ferentz, and assistant coach Brian Ferentz to be fired over what they allege was intentional racial discrimination during their time at Iowa.
+In October 2020, eight Black former Iowa football players filed a federal discrimation lawsuit against the University, seeking $20 million in compensation and for athletics director Barta, head coach Kirk Ferentz, and assistant coach Brian Ferentz to be fired over what they allege was intentional racial discrimination during their time at Iowa.
 Players included running back Akrum Wadley.
 In March 2023, a settlement between the plaintiffs for 12 former players and the attorneys for the University of Iowa was reached.
 Per the agreement, the state Board of Regents would pay $4,175,000 to the former players, in addition to court costs.
 Approximately $2 million of the settlement money was paid by Iowa taxpayers.
 Head coach Kirk Ferentz, offensive coordinator Brian Ferentz, athletic director Gary Barta and former football strength coach Chris Doyle were dismissed as defendants with prejudice.